Table of Contents

 Other myths say that Kukulkan lives under the Earth and is the cause of Earthquakes.
 This isn’t to say that earthquakes are malevolent, as the Maya viewed them simply as reminders that Kukulkan is still alive, which was a good thing.

-It’s also worth noting that the Mayan people were excellent astronomers for their time and were well aware that the Earth was round and surrounded by the cosmos.
+It’s also worth noting that The Mayan people had advanced astronomical knowledge and developed a complex understanding of celestial movements.
 So, myths in which Kukulkan lives under the Earth don’t really contradict the belief that he’s also the Morning Star.

 What was Kukulkan the God of?